beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 Now we need to instantiate a bunch of movies so that we can add them to the theaters' `.movie` lists.

-There are a couple things we could do.
+There are a couple of things we could do.

 We could use one variable per movie, but that's a bit unwieldy.
 Let's use some kind of collection, like a list!
 We'll make one for all the